-Global Array Manager (GAM), the Software Tool for the Controller
+Global Array Manager (GAM)

-The Global Array Manager configures, manages, and monitors RAID arrays connected to the controllers, even across remote servers.
+The Global Array Manager Client software (GAM Client) configures, manages, and monitors RAID arrays connected to the controllers, even across remote servers.
 For more information on GAM components, requirements, and operation, refer to the documentation included on the Mylex RAID Management Software CD-ROM.